Should I Have a Polished Concrete Floor in the Kitchen?

 Question Two: “I’ve heard that a concrete floor in the kitchen can be very cold underfoot.
 I like cooking in my bare feet and I don’t want to be shivering in the winter.”

-Underfloor heating is a great way to provide a luxurious heating solution for polished concrete flooring, especially in the kitchen or bathroom.
-Because of its high thermal mass, concrete is a perfect material for use with a radiant heating system.
+Concrete is very well suited to underfloor heating, especially in the kitchen or bathroom.
+Because of its high thermal mass, concrete is a perfect material for use with an underfloor heating system.
 It will heat up quickly and its heat retention is excellent.
 The heat feels totally luxurious and ensures that you’ll have warm feet whilst cooking!

 Question Three: “We’ve just taken up carpet tiles in the kitchen and found a concrete slab underneath.
 Can this concrete be polished?”